Bootstrapping entanglement in quantum spin systems: Solving LMG model from algebra of angular momentum

-As shown in (\ref{Hsim}), the Hamiltonian can be decomposed into direct product of several blocks in a specific basis, and the explicit transformation relation between the block-diagonal basis and the $\sigma_z$ basis is not of concern to us.
+As shown in (\ref{Hsim}), the Hamiltonian can be decomposed into direct product of several blocks in a specific basis, and the explicit transformation relation between the block-diagonal basis and the $\sigma^z$ basis is not of concern to us.
 In each block, one may obtain the eigenvalues and eigenstates of the Hamiltonian and compute the expectation values of operators that can be expressed in terms of $J_x, J_y, J_z$ given in (\ref{JxJyJz}).
-For the sector $l=L/2$, the energy eigenstates are superpositions of the $L$ states. \be | L/2 , m \rag = \f{1}{\sqrt{C_{L/2}^m}} \sum_{1\leq j_1 < j_2 < \cdots < j_m \leq L} | \ua_{j_1} \ua_{j_2} \cdots \ua_{j_m}\rag, ~ m=\f{L}{2},\f{L}{2}-1,\cdots,-\f{L}{2}. \ee Here, $| \uparrow_{j_1} \uparrow_{j_2} \cdots \uparrow_{j_m} \rangle$ denotes the state in which the $m$ sites $j_1, j_2, \cdots, j_m$ have up spins and all other sites have down spins.
-All the states (\ref{statesL2m}) are invariant under an arbitrary permutation of the sites, and so all the eigenstates in the sector $l = L/2$ are also permutation invariant.
-Generally, the eigenstates in the other sectors are not permutation invariant.
+For the sector $l=N/2$, the energy eigenstates are superpositions of the $N+1$ states. \be | N/2 , m \rag = \f{1}{\sqrt{C_{N/2}^m}} \sum_{1\leq j_1 < j_2 < \cdots < j_m \leq N} | \ua_{j_1} \ua_{j_2} \cdots \ua_{j_m}\rag, ~ m=\f{N}{2},\f{N}{2}-1,\cdots,-\f{N}{2}. \ee Here, $| \uparrow_{j_1} \uparrow_{j_2} \cdots \uparrow_{j_m} \rangle$ denotes the state in which the $m$ sites $j_1, j_2, \cdots, j_m$ have up spins and all other sites have down spins.
+All the states (\ref{statesL2m}) are invariant under an arbitrary permutation of the sites, and so all the eigenstates in the sector $l = N/2$ are also permutation invariant.
+As we show in appendix~\ref{sectionPIS}, the eigenstates in the other sectors are not permutation invariant.

 Similar to the calculations of sections~\ref{sectionconcurence}, \ref{sectiontangle}, \ref{sectionQFI}, we utilize the expectation values of $\langle J_\alpha \rangle$ and $\langle J_\alpha J_\beta \rangle$ with $\alpha,\beta=x,y,z$ to compute the concurrence between two arbitrary sites, the tangle and residual tangle between one site and the other sites, and the quantum Fisher information.
-The permutation invariance is necessary for the calculations of the concurrence and residual tangle, and they are only calculated for the eigenstates in the $l=\frac{L}{2}$ sector.
+The permutation invariance is necessary for the calculations of the concurrence and residual tangle, and they are only calculated for the eigenstates in the $l=\frac{N}{2}$ sector.
 To calculate the tangle and quantum Fisher information, only translation invariance is required, and then we can compute them for all the eigenstates.
-For small $L$, such as $L\leq16$, our results align with the ones obtained through bootstrap.
-Furthermore, we are able to obtain results for significantly larger $L$ values, as demonstrated in Figure~\ref{FigureCTRTQFIfromAAM}.
-The results for the larger $L$ values exhibit a qualitatively similar trend to the results obtained for smaller $L$ values via bootstrap.
+For small $N$, such as $N\leq16$, our results align with the ones obtained through bootstrap.
+Furthermore, we are able to obtain results for significantly larger $N$ values, as demonstrated in Figure~\ref{FigureCTRTQFIfromAAM}.
+The results for the larger $N$ values exhibit a qualitatively similar trend to the results obtained for smaller $N$ values via bootstrap.